- BOOKS »

-Like most textbooks, German textbooks can be quite pricey, and especially for students with a low-budget or those just looking for a good way to get started without breaking the bank, free online textbooks can be a good alternative.
+Like most textbooks, German textbooks can be quite pricey.
+Especially for students with a low-budget or those just looking for a good way to get started without breaking the bank, free online textbooks can be a good alternative.
 But where to find them?

-When you search online for free German textbooks online, there are quite a lot of 19th century books from the public domain but they often use outdated words and the indecipherable Fraktur typeface which makes them pretty useless to most contemporary learners.
+When you search online for free German textbooks online, there are quite a lot of 19th century books from the public domain.
+Sadly, they often use outdated words and the indecipherable Fraktur typeface which makes them pretty useless to most learners and teachers.
 On the other hand there is also a handful of really good free German textbooks out there, but they can sometimes be hard to find.
 This is why I’ve collected my personal top 5 free German textbooks below:

 Deutsch im Blick

-“Deutsch im Blick” is an excellent free textbook for beginners by the University of Texas that’s just as good (or even better) than many expensive German textbooks I’ve seen.
-It comes in PDF format and has tons of additional (downloadable) and interactive materials like video clips, quizzes, quests, audio for pronunciation and comprehension practice, a comprehensive index and much much more.
+“Deutsch im Blick” is an excellent free textbook for beginners.
+It was developed by the University of Texas and is just as good as many expensive German textbooks.
+It comes in PDF format and has tons of additional (downloadable) and interactive materials.
+There are video clips, quizzes, quests, audio for pronunciation and comprehension practice and much more.
 By working through chapter 1-10 and the various materials anyone will be able to acquire basic German skills in no-time, free of charge.

 A Foundation Course in Reading German

-While it doesn’t have the audiovisual bells and whistles of “Deutsch im Blick”, this open online textbook by Howard Martin and Alan Ng nevertheless is a very solid and structured German textbook which doesn’t require any previous experience or knowledge.
-It’s mostly text-based (with the occasional interactive exercise) which may let it seem bland it first, but the clean and concise presentation is its greatest strength.
+While it doesn’t have the audiovisual bells and whistles of “Deutsch im Blick”, this open online textbook by Howard Martin and Alan Ng still is a very solid and structured German textbook.
+Most importantly, it doesn’t require any previous experience or knowledge.
+It’s mostly pure text which may seem bland it first, but the clean and concise presentation is its greatest strength.
 Whether you follow the table of contents in the sidebar or jump through links across the chapters, navigating through the content is a breeze!
+(Also features interactive exercises.)

 FSI German Basic Course